Southwestern Alumna Founds International Schools

 In just a couple weeks, in the largest city in the United Arab Emirates, the new Dwight School Dubai will open its doors for international baccalaureate (IB) students ages 3–19.
-And welcoming those students will be Associate Head of School Rebecca Skinner, a Southwestern alumna and 20-year veteran of educational leadership.
+And welcoming those students will be Associate Head of School Rebecca Skinner ’96, a 20-year veteran of educational leadership.
 Skinner is no stranger to establishing new schools: in 2003, she cofounded and began her tenure as head of school at the International School of Brooklyn (ISB), an independent, nonprofit school recognized for its innovative French and Spanish language immersion program and IB curriculum.
 Asked what convinced her to move on from her nearly decade and a half running the stateside school, Skinner says, “In my experience at ISB, one of the elements that I found particularly exhilarating was the building of the school, and that speaks to the entrepreneurial side of me.
 And so the thought of being able to be part of building another school was really exciting.”

 In a way, Skinner has been preparing her whole life for her recent move to the Persian Gulf, and it’s clear that she’s undeterred by challenging experiences.
 As a teenager, she spent two summers working in France as an au pair: “When I went the first time, I didn’t speak any French.
 I had studied Spanish in Dallas in middle and high school, and I could read and write it but not speak it—typical of American students.”
 But after being dropped off at a house where the parents were away traveling, the grandmother spoke no English, and her charges were too young to speak any language, Skinner knew it was “sink or swim.”
 Six weeks later, she was speaking French.